Click to go to the harpersguild.com(tm) home page

 Okay, call me stupid.
 I always thought the concave edge of autoharps was either ornamental, or, in later versions, to help you reach around with your left hand better.

-It wasn't until I was investigating smaller harps that I realized that dip was made to go over your right knee, the same way a guitar does.
 This is actually quite comfortable with smaller harps like the OS6, OS10 and early Zimmerman (shown below).
 Slightly less comfortable, but still possible with a full-sized Type A or type B OS Autoharp or contemporary Chromanarps.

 Remember, the autoharp wasn't built to play "upright" like players do today.
 That changed when early Mountain-music inspired folks like the Carter Family started playing venues or recording in studios with a single microphone (almost all venues and studios in those days).
 Soloists moved in and out as their turn to "shine" came and went.
 And the only way an autoharp player could do that was by holding the thing vertically.
 But you don't have to do it that way.